comomac/kamishibai/README.md

 Settings can change image quality to conserve bandwidth.

 Zipped (CBZ) books are supported, please read file format below.

+Has username and password authentication to protect login.

 I didn't touch the code for years, had a quick touchup to make sure it works.
 Found lots of old/bad code, but that was written in 2013, so please don't judge too harshly.
 Some day I will code and make it better when I have time.